google/googletest/README.md

 #### Coming Soon

-*   Post 1.10.x googletest will follow
+*   Post 1.10.x google test will follow
     [Abseil Live at Head philosophy](https://abseil.io/about/philosophy)
 *   We are also planning to take a dependency on [Abseil](https://github.com/abseil/abseil-cpp).